nais/doc/docs/observability/tracing.md

 !!! info "New Grafana URL"
     When visualizing traces, you must use the new Grafana instance at https://grafana.nav.cloud.nais.io.

-Traces are a record of the path a request takes through your application.
+[Traces](https://en.wikipedia.org/wiki/Observability_(software)#Distributed_traces) are a record of the path a request takes through your application.
 They are useful for understanding how a request is processed in your application.

 NAIS does not collect trace data automatically.
 If you want tracing integration,